 Consulting may seem less stable than a full-time marketing position, but savvy individuals can easily develop a high-earning career as a marketing consultant.
-Moreover, marketing consultants make a much higher hourly and annual salary than full-time employees, increasing their earning potential significantly over their in-house peers.
+Moreover, the average marketing consultant hourly and annual salary can be much higher than full-time employees, increasing their earning potential significantly over their in-house peers.

 Though marketing consultants’ fees are higher than in-house salaries, they may be more attractive to companies searching for leaders because their contracts are short-term.
 Companies save money long-term by paying higher consultants’ fees for a short period rather than investing long-term in an in-house marketing leader.